mquhuy/ccwc/README.md

 This is a clone of [the UNIX command tool `wc`](https://en.wikipedia.org/wiki/Wc_(Unix)) written in Golang.
 As a clone, it tries to mimic all behaviors from the origin; however, there are still some minor differences.

-Currently, `ccwc` supports only one file input, and no `STDIN` input is supported.
-The support is not guaranteed to be added in the future.
+Currently, `ccwc` supports only one file input, or `STDIN` input.
+Support for multiple file inputs may, but is not guaranteed to, be added in the future.

 ## Usage